 With all of these changes in place combined with the fact that Lenovo has failed to release its smart speaker on their promised date, does the Lenovo Smart Assistant still make sense?

 What Can Lenovo’s Smart Assistant Do?

 Lenovo Smart Assistant can do everything Echo can do, literally everything.
-It houses the same Alexa technology found inside both Amazon Echo and Echo Dot.
+It houses the same Alexa technology found inside both Amazon Echo and other Alexa-enabled devices.
 As such, it works with the same music services including Prime Music, Pandora, and Spotify.
 It can also search Wikipedia for useful trivia tidbits and supports skills.

 Skills are the magic behind connecting Alexa’s services to devices that can help protect your home.
 Currently, Amazon offers skills for several smart home and home security devices.
 For example, you can arm your Frontpoint system with your voice, check out Blink Camera’s latest motion events, or even integrate indirectly to hundreds of other devices and services via IFTTT.

 Alexa works with the following home security services to help protect your home, or at least make it more comfortable.